Illarion-eV/Illarion-Lua/source/includes/_introduction.md

 <a target="_blank" rel="noopener noreferrer" href='https://code.visualstudio.com/'>
 Visual Studio Code</a>, which is available for Linux, Windows and macOS.
 You can use the extension `rog2.luacheck` to automatically perform some code checks ahead of pull requests.
-If you are using Visual Studio Code and open the repository directory as a folder, the required ISO-8859-1 encoding will be used automatically.
+If you are using Visual Studio Code and open the repository directory as a folder, the required ISO 8859-1 encoding will be used automatically.
 A more detailed description of setting up and using a development environment is available in the [tutorial](#tutorial).

 <aside class="notice">
-Scripts need to be encoded in ISO-8859-1.
+Scripts need to be encoded in ISO 8859-1.
 </aside>

 > `item/apple.lua`